nunocarmo/fakeinsta_api/README.md

 ### AUTHENTICATION - AUTH0

 ***
-Our API uses [AuthO](https://auth0.com/) as a way of authentication/authorization.
+This API uses [AuthO](https://auth0.com/) as a way of authentication/authorization.
 <br/><br/>
 **Sign Up and Login:**